Focus and Scope

 The European Journal of Social Impact and Circular Economy editorial team features articles on a wide range of business-related topics, such as business and management, accounting, marketing, and finance.
 Proposals must offer original and substantive content based upon expert analysis, professional research, or significant experience.

-Only pitches that follow our submission guidelines will be considered.
+Only papers that follow our submission guidelines will be considered.

-Feature articles are longer, generally 3,000 to 8,000 words (the number of words may vary in case of special issues).
+Feature articles are longer, generally 3,000 to 8,000 words (the number of words may vary in special issues).

 Nevertheless, articles must be well-structured with the following elements: